-The general fund is liable for any deficits in these funds and provides transfers when cash is required, not when accruals occur.
+The general fund is liable for any deficits in the non-general funds and provides transfers when cash is required, not when accruals occur.
 The deficit fund balances resulted from adjustments for accrued liabilities.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2011
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013